cyclejs-community/cycle-remote-data/README.md

 ## FAQ

-*****Doesn't this go against Cycle's idioms?
+**Doesn't this go against Cycle's idioms?
 You're using a source method for write effects‽**

 Yes, it does conflict with Cycle's current ideology.
 However, HTTP is a complex problem to model in Cycle, as it is a combination of intertwined read and write effects.

 I think it's important to be willing to try different approaches.
-Perhaps we will find out some non-obvious pros or cons that we never would have encountered if we weren't willing to think differently.
+Perhaps we will discover subtle tradeoffs that we never would have encountered if we weren't willing to think differently.

 **Maybe this is okay for GET requests, but do you seriously advocate using it for POST/PUT/DELETE/etc?**